Table of Contents Show

 Used car sellers and buyers have a convenient resource for uncovering a fair price: The Kelley Blue Book.
-RV sellers and buyers have a slightly different process, but it’s easy once you know where to look.
+RV sellers and buyers have a slightly different process for an RV blue book, but it’s easy once you know where to look.

 What Is the Kelley Blue Book?